Mochimochi07/Readme/Internet of Things/IOT.md

 Yeah, its kinda more like the Tesla's AC and Edison's DC where every current is connected wired or wireless.
 In terms of IOT, this can be a huge advantage or disadvantage because of distribution.
-Some may be lowcost and some may be expensive.
+Some may be lowcost and some may be expensive. and some may be dangerous and the other may be not.